ZhgChg.Li

 enable: true # enable

-slackBotToken: "" # Slack Bot Token, send slack message through Slack Bot.
+slackBotToken: "" # Slack Bot Token, send Slack message through Slack Bot.

-slackInCommingWebHookURL: "" # Slack Incoming WebHook URL, send slack message through Incoming WebHook, not recommended, deprecated.
+slackInCommingWebHookURL: "" # Slack Incoming WebHook URL, send Slack message through Incoming WebHook, not recommended, deprecated.

 After adjustments, save the .yml file following these steps: